 Have you checked out Walmart’s maternity selection?
 They have more online (like most stores) but have some darling options for dresses and tops.
 Their prices can’t be beat and there’s a good mix of basics and more trendy pieces.

 The price point here can’t be beat but you get what you pay for when it comes to quality.
 Don’t expect these to last daily for

 Amazon carries so many of the favorite maternity lines but they also have a few of their own pieces!
 Daily Ritual is a line filled with comfortable basics in classic silhouettes.
 It has your new favorite maternity tees and dresses (along with plenty of non-maternity options).

 I love their denim and their selection of maternity dresses.
-They also have great tops and more unique pieces (and lots of formal wear options if you need something!).
+They also have great tops and more unique pieces and lots of formal wear options if you have a special event while pregnant.